 Randy is currently headquartered on a ranch at the base of the Big Belt Mountains, near Cascade, Montana.
 He continues to start and train young horses, and spends a fair bit of time on the road conducting horsemanship, ranch roping and cattle-handling clinics around the U.S. and Europe.
 When the snow flies, you'll likely find him in his rawhide shop braiding fine reatas and hondos.

 Randy has two cowboy poetry CDs available, as well as the DVD Four Strands Of Rawhide featuring legendary horseman and braider Bill Dorrance.

 Visit the Performer's Web Page: www.CowboyPoetry.com/RandyRieman.htm

-at Daytime Concerts and "Front Porch" sessions on Friday & Saturday.
+at all daytime Concerts and "Front Porch" concerts.